zyf722/clipper/README.md

 cp config.example.json config.json
 ```

 After installing dependencies, open `config.json` and fill in the necessary information.
+Specifically, `api.secrets` might differ depending on the translation service you use - Check the table [below](#built-in-apis) for more information.

 The config file is validated by [json-schema](https://json-schema.org/).
 See [`config.schema.json`](./config.schema.json) for the schema.